dylan-lang/json/documentation/source/reference.rst

       whitespace.
 If an integer, then use pretty printing and output *indent* spaces for each indent level.

-      If `sort-keys:` is true, output object keys in lexicographical order.
+      If `sort-keys?:` is true, output object keys in lexicographical order.

 ``do-print-json``